python-pillow/Pillow/docs/installation.rst

 .. note::

-    Contributors please test on your platform, edit this document, and send a pull request.
+    Contributors please test Pillow on your platform then update this document and send a pull request.

 +----------------------------------+-------------+------------------------------+------------------------------+-----------------------+
 |**Operating system**              |**Supported**|**Tested Python versions**    |**Tested Pillow versions**    |**Tested processors**  |